 Additionally, there are fields that can be added to enable Back in Stock.
 Enabling Back in Stock relies on item inventory tracking.
 Include additional fields for:

 - Inventory ($inventory_quantity): a number representing the stock for a given item.
+Note that this field must also be mapped with data available if you want to use a price drop flow in Klaviyo.

 You can also include the following optional parameter: